Andrew-Tsegaye/project_GPT-4_codeX/README.md

 This project is licensed under the MIT license.
 See the LICENSE file for more information.

 ## Contact
-If you have any questions or comments about this project, please feel free to contact me at [Email Me](mailto:andrewtsegaye7@gmail.com).
+If you have any questions or comments about this project, please feel free to contact me at [andrewtsegaye@jsmastery.pro](mailto:andrewtsegaye7@gmail.com).